hengshuaiyao/HengshuaiYao.github.io/gtd_novelty.md

 So the MSPBE is a simple L2 objecitve too (like GTD), because $(Ax+b)^T \cdot C^{-1}(Ax+b)=\||C^{-1/2}(Ax+b)\||^2$.
 The paper presented it using the D-norm simply because this L2 form can be written equivalently in the D-norm due to that $D^T \Phi(\Phi^T D\Phi)^{-1} \Phi^T D=\Pi^T D \Pi$ (in the paper). $\Pi^T D \Pi$ corresponds to the D-norm, and $D^T \Phi(\Phi^T D\Phi)^{-1} \Phi^T D$ corresponds to the L2 norm.

-In short, let's use $A^TC^{-1}A$ as the iteration matrix.
+In short, in the preconditioned update, I used $C^{-1}A^TA$ as the iteration matrix.
+Let's use $A^TC^{-1}A$ as the iteration matrix.
 This lead to the MSPBE in the GTD2/TDC paper.
 GTD2/TDC paper exploited both **symmetry** and **preconditioning**, both of which were proposed in the preconditioning paper.
 The GTD2/TDC paper is a warping of the preconditioned update.